-Log on to the server (via SSH) and install a script to (re-)start FlexMeasures as a Git Post Receive Hook in the remote repo where we deployed the code (see above).
-This hook will be triggered when a push is received from the deployment environment.
+Log on to the deployment server (via SSH) and install a script to (re-)start FlexMeasures as a Git Post Receive Hook in the remote repo where we deployed the code (see above).
+This hook will be triggered whenever a push is received from the deployment environment.

 The example script below can be a Post Receive Hook (save as hooks/post-receive in your remote origin repo and update paths).
-It will force checkout the main branch, update dependencies, upgrade the database structure, update the documentation and finally touch the wsgi.py file.
-This last step is often a way to soft restart the running application, but here you need to adapt to your circumstances.
+It will force a checkout of the main branch into our working directory, update dependencies, upgrade the database structure and finally touch the wsgi.py file.